Title: The Brothers Bloom

 Cinematography: Steve Yedlin

-I watched Rian Johnson’s BRICK (2005) years ago and think it is a little bit overrated at that time, after watching this one, I feel quite satisifed with my judgement.
+I watched Rian Johnson’s BRICK (2005) years ago and think it is a little bit overrated at that time, after watching this one, I feel quite satisfied with my judgement.

 On the cover of the DVD it is written: A gorgeous, elaborate, beautifully shot, well-acted con movie of the highest order.
 I agree with most of it except the highest order part.
 In year 2008, what could we expect from a con man story?
 My only wishful thinking is that it would not be too banal.
 With Rian wrote his own script, maybe I am too harsh on it, however, I do love the first part of the film, then it arrived the worries, I was for fear that the bathos would come eventually.

-Luckily the chemistry among four main characters are convincing, especially Rachel Weisz, she could literally light the screen and elevate the level of a film (another excellent example is AGORA 2009) by her performance.
+Luckily the chemistry among four main characters are convincing, especially Rachel Weisz, she could literally light the screen and elevate a film (another excellent example is AGORA 2009) onto a new height by her performance alone.
 Adrien and Rinko are stereotyped (sensitive man and mute girl respectively), especially the former, I do feel sympathy for Adrien’s future career (PREDATORS 2010 is truly a great choice).
 As for Mark Ruffalo, I think he is a chameleon in Hollywood nowadays, and I wish he will take some evil roles, which will be very watchable with his innocent appearance.

 The cinematography is the highlight of the film, which saved it from anything but a potboiler, clearly it is not a masterpiece, but since it is a product of Hollywood leitmotivs, I would say it is enjoyable to watch it (at least for the first hour) and one word to Mr. Johnson, it is easy for a person to act smart, but it is not easy for a film.